![]() ®

 |

-Rogue's gallery |
+Rogues' gallery |

 |

-Although the term "rogue's gallery" originally referred to a police mugbook, usage has broadened to include, say, a catalog of all the docked boats damaged in a storm.
 This article is not about people.
 It's about forums.
 The sad part is, the following is just a tiny collection of statements made on forums that evidence astonishingly limited powersports maintenance understanding.
-I mean, really bad advice.
-Typical in fact, on powersports user forums. |
+I mean, it's really bad advice.
+Typical in fact, of what's on powersports user forums.
+And again, it is ideas, fallacies, I am critiquing here, not people.
+These are just a few of the wrong things forums propagate. |

 |